• Selinda Reserve • Okavango Delta •

 Day 7: Okavango Delta > Maun Light aircraft transfer to Maun, for your onward flights.

-• Tailor-made journey with expert safari rangers and local guides • 6 nights' accommodation • Transfers & transport • All National Park fees • Scheduled light aircraft flights within itinerary • Laundry at Duba Expedition Camp • Selected beverages • 6 Breakfasts, 6 Lunches, 6 Dinners
+• Tailor-made journey with expert safari rangers and local guides • 6 nights' accommodation • Transfers & transport • All National Park fees • Light aircraft domestic flights • Laundry at Duba Expedition Camp • Selected beverages • 6 Breakfasts, 6 Lunches, 6 Dinners

 Pricing (per person) $NZD